YES. PEOPLE STILL DO THIS.

 Would you watch an hour of the kind of slides our fun little example CMO did?
 I wouldn’t.

 Parmonic has seen its fair share of slideshows.
-Our AI program has interpreted millions of minutes of slides, and the humans behind our AI a little bit below that.
+Our AI video editing program has interpreted millions of minutes of slides, and the humans behind our AI a little bit below that.
 So here are some of our tips on how to make a professional, and informative, slide deck.

 - Create A Color Scheme